contiv/vpp/ui/README.md

 2. run test script: `python servrun.py` - you can see the cluster switching between different nginx IPs.
 3. now you can delete testing busyboxes: `delete-client.py`

+### Shutdown App
+When you finished the work with the application, run `./stop.sh` from `vpp/ui` folder - this will shutdown all Vagrant instances.

 ### Wiping all data/settings

 Run `./clear-all.sh` from vpp/ui directory for clearing all data and settings (destroy each Vagrant instance).
 After this command you need to follow [running steps](#running) from the 3rd point and build application again.